B3none/cs2-retakes/README.md

 - [x] Improve bombsite announcement
 - [x] Queue priority for VIPs
 - [x] Add autoplant
-- [x] Add a command to view the spawns for the current map
+- [x] Add a command to view the spawns for the current bombsite
 - [x] Add a command to delete the nearest spawn
 - [x] Implement better spawn management system
 - [x] Add a release zip file without spawns too